rejeep/prodigy.el/README.md

 Each service is associated with a status.
 The built in statuses are:

 * `stopped` (default) - The process is not running.
+* `starting` - Service has this directly when started.
 * `running` - The process is running.
 If the process status is `run`, this status will be used.
 * `ready` - The process is "actually" ready.
 Not managed by Prodigy.
 * `stopping` - Set when a service is stopping.
 * `failed` - The process failed.
-Not managed by Prodigy.
+A service will get this state if it is not started within `var` or not stopped within `var`.

 The only way Prodigy has an idea of the service status, is to look at the process status (note the difference between service and process